-- Patient Comments: Aortic Dissection - Experience
+- Aortic Dissection

 - Aortic dissection occurs when a tear occurs in the inner muscle wall lining of the aorta, allowing blood to split apart the muscle layers of the aortic wall.

 - Abdominal aortic dissection can present with abdominal pain radiating to the flank or back.

 - Mortality is high for both types of aortic dissection.

-The aorta has a thick wall with three layers of muscle that allow the blood vessel to withstand the high pressure that is generated when the heart pumps blood to the body.
+- The aorta has a thick wall with three layers of tissue that allow the blood vessel to withstand the high pressure that is generated when the heart pumps blood to the body.

-In some cases, the dissection will cross all three layers of the aortic wall and cause immediate rupture and almost certain death.
+- In some cases, the dissection will cross all three layers of the aortic wall and cause immediate rupture and almost certain death.

 While there have been different historic classifications of aortic dissection, the Stanford classification is now most commonly used.